Omni Calculator logo

 ARC = Reticulocytes × Hematocrit / normal_Hematocrit

 It uses the percentage of reticulocytes among red blood cells and one's hematocrit (Hct).
-The normal_Hematocrit is a default value of 45%, but if you wish, change it to the desired value in the advanced mode.
+The normal_Hematocrit is a default value of 45%, but if you wish, change it to the desired value.
 The calculated absolute reticulocyte count is expressed in cells per microliter (cells/μL).

 🙋 You might also be interested in our other absolute blood count tools, such as the absolute neutrophil count calculator and a ANC calculator without bands.
 And there is also the absolute lymphocyte count calculator and the absolute eosinophil count calculator.